slowernews/wisdom-tldr/chapters/introduction.md

 <!--
 > *"The world is changed by your example, not by your opinion."  -- Paulo Coelho*
++ naval@x -- All the great questions have only personal answers.
++ naval@x -- Only two things are pursued for their own sake - even if they make you feel worse or make you worse off - truth and love.

+- It’s not the lack of intelligence, it’s the lack of focus that is stopping you.
+- the biggest comeback is making yourself feel like yourself again.
 - The longer you are living on autopilot, the harder the future is going to be.
-- It’s not the lack of intelligence, it’s the lack of focus that is stopping you.
 -->

 > *"Waking up to who you are requires letting go of who you imagine yourself to be."